Skip to content

 Registry of all data sources used for market data and instrument ingestion.

-Each row represents a distinct data source.
 A publisher establishes the provenance of instrument definitions and price data and provides the context in which raw symbols and native instrument identifiers are interpreted.

 Field Type Constraints Description